HelgiMagic/difference-calculator/README.md

 ```
 git clone https://github.com/HelgiMagic/frontend-project-46.git
 ```
 3. To start using this project, copy and paste the following commands into the command line.
-This command will install all the necessary modules for the project to work.
+This commands will install all the necessary modules for the project to work.
 ```
 npm ci
 npm link